 ➡️ BOOK YOUR TAXI TRANSFER TO SIEM REAP AIRPORT (USD 35) ⬅️

-New Siem Reap Airport Map
+Siem Reap International Airport Map

 The new Siem Reap airport is located about 45 km east of Siem Reap town and about 40 km from Angkor Wat temple.
 It is being developed in three phases on a 700-hectare site in Sotr Nikum district’s Ta Yek commune.